 The University didn't have a flood in its computer room, but had to abandon it from late August to October with temperatures inside approaching 100 degrees.
 The Chancellor himself had to board a boat to get some backup tapes, since the campus' offsite vault was in a flooded area of New Orleans.
 That, Burgard said, is when the University of New Orleans, like many along the Gulf Coast, learned the value of distance in DR.

 In preparing for this semester, Burgard said, the University is working to widen the geographical range of its DR plan.
-The first step was to switch out tape-vaulting vendors Burgard declined to name the local vendor whose facility flooded, but said they now send tapes offsite with Iron Mountain, which can guarantee to have
+The first step was to switch out tape-vaulting vendors Burgard declined to name the local vendor whose facility flooded, but said they now send tapes offsite with Iron Mountain, which can guarantee to have his tapes back to him anywhere, overnight.
+If a storm approaches their facility in Louisiana, Burgard said, they can shift the tapes to Nashville, Tenn.

 Meanwhile, according to Burgard, the University is also making a move away from tape altogether.
 It has officially joined the Louisiana Optical Networking Initiative, which formed to help public institutions in the state join the National LambdaRail, a 40 gigabyte link operated by a national consortium of research organizations, from hospitals to universities.